amino19/SPS-8416-Education-Domain/README.md

 Project Description:
 As a part of 36Hrs.
 Build-A-Thon you need to build an website for Education Sector.

-Based on:
+Based on (Education):

-Website for College
+Website for College :
 https://ygf.b95.myftpupload.com/